Decorative neutral curve divider

-The organizations winning in 2026 aren't just providing content and training—they're orchestrating entire buyer experiences, leveraging AI to personalize at scale, and building enablement into the fabric of how their companies operate.
+The organizations winning in 2026 aren't just providing content and training.
+They're orchestrating entire buyer experiences, using AI to personalize at scale, and embedding enablement into how their companies operate.
+Here are the trends defining sales enablement this year.

-Trend 1: AI-Powered Content Intelligence
+Trend 1: AI Delivers Smarter Content Intelligence

 • AI systems automatically analyze content performance across thousands of sales interactions, identifying which materials correlate with won deals